The Public

 Bob Castaneda is the brother of Steve Castaneda

-Having attended several days of the trial of Steve Castaneda, I find the
+Having attended several days of the trial of Steve

-outcome to be just as has been described – that is, poorly researched,
+Castaneda, I find the outcome to be just as has been

-elected officials must demonstrate an extremely high code of ethics, but
+our elected officials must demonstrate an extremely

-self-examination of its ethics and motivation before spending thousands
+some self-examination of its ethics and motivation

-of taxpayers' dollars chasing rumors and innuendos.
+chasing rumors and innuendos.

-The timing of this case was highly suspicious in relation to the upcoming
+The timing of this case was highly suspicious in

-election.
-What was the motivation to hold it just two months prior to
+motivation to hold it just two months prior to

-Castaneda's campaign for re-election to the Chula Vista City Council?
+Castaneda's campaign for re-election to the Chula

-The jury recognized the facts in the case.
-Congratulations, Mr.
+Vista City Council?
+The jury recognized the facts in

 SAM LONGANECKER